 Sacred Tantric Texts

-The "Tantra of the Great Liberation" (Mahanirvana Tantra) is one of the most important texts dedicated to the worship of Tantra.
-It was translated by Sir John Woodroffe under the pseudonym of Arthur Avalon.
-Woodroffe was the first western scholar to translate the secret texts of Tantra into English with the help of the few scholars capable of understanding them thoroughly.
+The "Great Liberation Tantra" (Mahanirvana Tantra) is one of the most important texts dedicated to the worship of Tantra.
+It was translated by Sir John Woodroffe under the pseudonym Arthur Avalon.
+Woodroffe was the first Western scholar to translate the secret texts of Tantra into English with the help of the few scholars capable of understanding them thoroughly.
 Mahanirvana Tantra consists of a series of conversations between Shiva and Parvati, his Shakti.
-Shiva exposes to his wife a spiritual path suitable for the Kali era.
+Shiva exposes to his consort a spiritual path suitable for the Kali era.
 He talks about the various meditation techniques to be able to go beyond the influences of nature and the degenerations of Kali Yuga and thus be able to rise to a wider self-awareness, the basic condition for being able to overcome the cycle of birth and death.
-It describes in detail the sacred ceremonies, the rites, the Yantra and the Mantra connected to them.
+It describes in detail the sacred ceremonies, rites, Yantras and Mantras connected to them.
 It speaks of the eternal law of Dharma, of the worship of Brahman and Shakti.
-The Indian Tantras, which are numerous, constitute the Scriptures (Shastra) of Kaliyuga, and as such are the voluminous source of the present and practical Orthodox "Hinduism".
-Regardless of their historical origins, the Tantras Shastra are a development of the Vaidika Karmakanda, promulgated to meet the needs of this age.
-Shiva says, "For the sake of Kali-era men, men without energy and dependent on living from the food they eat, the Kaula doctrine, or being auspicious!
-Has been given" (Ch.
+The Indian Tantras, which are numerous, constitute the Scriptures (Shastra) of the Kaliyuga, and as such are the voluminous source of the present and practical Orthodox "Hinduism".
+The Tantra Shastras are, in fact, whatever their historical origins, a development of the Vaidika Karmakanda, promulgated to meet the needs of this age.
+Shiva says, "For the sake of the men of the Kali era, men devoid of energy and dependent to live on the food they eat, the Kaula doctrine, or auspiciousness!
+Has been given" (Chap.
 IX, verse 12) .
-We must therefore turn our gaze to Tantra if we want to understand both rituals and yoga, or sadhanas of all kinds, as well as the general principles of which these practices are nothing more than objective expression.
+We must therefore turn our gaze to Tantra if we want to understand well both rituals and yoga, or sadhanas of all kinds, as well as the general principles of which these practices are nothing but the objective expression.

-The Kularnava Tantra is one of the most important texts of the Kaula and Nath tradition and is considered an authority in tantric literature.
+The Kularnava Tantra is one of the most important texts of the Kaula and Nath tradition and is considered an authority in Tantric literature.
 The book - worthy of study by those who want to understand the principles and practice of the tantric way - is presented in the form of a dialogue between the Lord of yoga, Shiva, and his Shakti, the Mother of the universe.

 YONI TANTRA Bengal, India, ca. 1650

-4 Lle mudras: the eleven mudras
+4 Lle mudras: eleven o'clock mudra